 Jenny L. Davis is a citizen of the Chickasaw Nation and originally from Oklahoma.
-She is an assistant professor at the University of Illinois in Urbana-Champaign where she lives with her partner and spends most of her time tending her cats (and cat-sized Chihuahua), plants, and the students in her American Indian Studies and Anthropology classes.
+She is an Associate Professor at the University of Illinois in Urbana-Champaign where she lives with her partner and spends most of her time tending her cats (and cat-sized Chihuahua), plants, and the students in her American Indian Studies and Anthropology classes.
 Both her research and activism center contemporary indigenous identity, indigenous language revitalization, and the Two-Spirit community.

 OFI’ TOHBI’ IHINA’